-The Department of Mathematics at Texas A&M hosted an eight-week Research Experience for Undergraduates (REU) from May 30 to July 21, 2017.
-I will mentor
+The Department of Mathematics at Texas A&M will host an eight-week Research Experience for Undergraduates (REU) in 2023.

-the program on Algebraic Methods in Computational Biology.
-Details and how to apply are here.
+I will mentor the program on Algebraic Methods in Computational Biology.

-Algebraic, geometric, and combinatorial approaches to mathematical biology; biochemical dynamical systems; neural coding; algebraic statistics; genomics.
+Algebraic, geometric, and combinatorial approaches to mathematical biology; biochemical dynamical systems; neural coding; parameter identifiability; algebraic statistics; genomics.

 Link to my papers on the ArXiv.